NoahGdev/NoahGdev/README.md

 ## Hi, I am Noah

 I am currently in univeristy studying Mathematics and Computer Science.
-I know Python and am learning Java.
+I Use Python, JS, Electron and much more to build modern innovative solutions.

 ## ⚡ Technologies